Web Player API

 // Get active composition and its control centre attributes

-const activeComp = app.getActiveComp();
+const activeComp = player.getActiveComp();

-const ccAttributes = app.getControlCentreAttributes(activeComp);
+const attributes = player.getControlCentreAttributes(activeComp);

-// Output example: ["pixelateFilter#1.size", "pixelateFilter#1.outline", "pixelateFilter#1.borderColor"]
+// Output example: [ "pixelateFilter#1.size", "pixelateFilter#1.outline", "pixelateFilter#1.borderColor" ]

 // Generate dynamic UI for each Attribute

-ccAttributes.forEach(attrPath => {
+attributes.forEach((attrPath) => {

-const [layerId, attrId] = attrPath.split('.');
+const [layerId, attrId] = attrPath.split(".");

 // Get attribute definition to determine UI type

-const definition = app.getAttributeDefinition(layerId, attrId);
+const definition = player.getAttributeDefinition(layerId, attrId);

 // Create appropriate control based on type